lislis/mete0rama/mete0rama/README.md

 - a breadboard
 - jumper cables
 - a power bank
-- a tupper box
+- a tupperware box

 Additionally you will need these for the setup:
-- a tool to cut a hole into the tupper box
+- a tool to cut a hole into the tupperware box
 - gaffa tape to fix unintentional holes in the box

 ## Circuit Setup